C0pywr1ter/Playground_OOP_Basics/README.md

-# Playground1 — Learn Java by Exploring a Tiny Library App
+# Playground_OOP_Basics — Learn Java by Exploring a Tiny Library App

 Welcome!
 This project is a small, intentionally simple Java codebase that you can use to learn core Java concepts.
 It models a Library with Books and shows how to work with: